Librarika/manual/docs/barcode-labels.md

     ![Barcode Labels barcode page](img/barcode-labels-barcode-page.png)

-* Now if you click on the `Add Book` option then you can add single book to the Barcode Queue by their accession number.
+* Now if you click on the `Add Book` button then you can a add single book to the Barcode Queue by its accession number.

     ![Barcode Labels add book](img/barcode-labels-add-book.png)

-* Once you added one book to the Queue, you can also add more books to the Queue like below.
+* Once you have added one book to the Queue, you can also add more books to the Queue like below.

      ![Barcode Labels add more book](img/barcode-labels-add-more-book.png)

-* If you click on the `Add Multiple Books` option, you can add multiple books to the Barcode Queue by their accession number.
+* If you click on the `Add Multiple Books` button, you can add multiple books to the Barcode Queue by their accession number.
 Please enter accession number separated by comma.

     ![Barcode Labels add multiple books](img/barcode-labels-add-multiple-books.png)

-* If you click on the `Add Member Barcode` option, then you can add a member like below.
+* If you click on the `Add Member Barcode` button, then you can add a member like below.

     ![Barcode Labels add member no](img/barcode-labels-member-no.png)